chaosprint/glicol/README.md

 Just like playing module synth.

-Play with the code at: https://glicol.web.app/4CY8UM
+Try the code at: https://glicol.web.app/4CY8UM

+***Glicol is more than a live coding language.*** Last but not least, Glicol can be used as a standalone audio or live coding library in either JavaScript or Rust.
+See the [Structure](#Structure) section down below for details.

-# Where to start?
+## Where to start?

 Glicol has launched its official website at: